Serkalem-negusse1/Flower_Classification_Stacking/README.md

 ## Project Overview

 This project illustrates the application of stacking ensemble techniques for classification using the Iris dataset.
-It covers the following key steps:
+It covers the following key steps:-
 1.  **Data Loading and Exploration**: Loading and initial examination of the Iris dataset.
 2.  **Base Model Training**: Training various Level-0 base models.
 3.  **Stacking Implementation**: Demonstrating the use of `sklearn`'s built-in `StackingClassifier`.